 Great tents for the backyard and for festivals but with the added bonus that they are also suitable for more involved summer camping trips.
 The fact you can fit them in a backpack is a huge plus.

 Suggested use: backpacking, camping

-Link to footprint: Footprint for the Kelty Eden 2 fits perfectly
+Link to footprint: Footprint for the Kelty Late Start 2 fits perfectly